 - Ideal served with a dollop of ketchup, creamy mashed potatoes and steamed vegetables.

 Meatloaf recipe originally published March 2018.
-Updated May 2019 for some housekeeping things.
+Updated August 2019 for some housekeeping things and a brand new video.
 No change to the recipe – I wouldn’t dare, readers love it as it is!

-So exhausted after a big play session at the beach, he didn’t even stir when I pulled out a giant hunk of beef. 🥩
+So exhausted after a big play session at the beach, he didn’t even stir when I pulled out a giant hunk of beef today! 🥩